 Class-specific career development plans: Career Services has developed a four-year intentional framework designed to empower students’ strategic career development.
 Through deepening one’s knowledge, skills, and experience within eight essential Career Development Areas (CDAs), students will develop a strong sense of self, purpose, and informed direction.
 Students will utilize this foundation to leverage their Colgate liberal arts experience into excellent post-graduate plans.

-SophoMORE Connections: SophoMORE Connections is a two-day event that provides second-year students an opportunity to explore their academic and career interests through conversations with alumni.
+SophoMORE Connections: SophoMORE Connections is a two-day event that provides second-year students with an opportunity to explore their academic and career interests through conversations with alumni.
 Students also attend skill-building seminars and practice sessions that will prepare them for sophomore summer internship searches.

 Immersion Trips: Co-sponsored between student organizations and Career Services, these trips are created for students to explore an industry through visits to different workplaces.
 Hosts are typically alumni, parents, or recruiters who partner with Career Services.

 Michael J. Wolk ‘60 Conference on Medical Education: Biannual conference featuring panels and networking opportunities between students and alumni representing various health professions.

 Robert A. Fox ‘59 Management and Leadership Skills Program: Skill-based microcredentials courses and topical workshops engage students to build their industry knowledge, professional skills, and the leadership qualities that employers seek.